eclipse-sw360/sw360/README.md

 2. to run all targets including build the .war file at the end
   - `mvn install`

-  this needs a couchdb running on the host on port 5984
+  this needs a couchdb running on the host on port 5984.
+To start such a couchdb via docker one can use the script `scripts/startCouchdbForTests.sh`

 3. to install without running the tests
   - `mvn install -DskipTests`